Page top

 As for products distributed in the region of Eurasian Economic Union (Russia, Belarus, Kazakhstan, Armenia and Kirghiz), it is required to comply with the requirements of technical regulations such as electric safety and EMC.

 EAC came into effect on February 15, 2013 as a regulation for products distributed in the Customs Union region of Russia, Belarus and Kazakhstan and it has been the mandatory regulation since March 15, 2015.
 However, after Eurasian Economic Union was launched on January 1, 2015, EAC was taken over by Eurasian Economic Union.
-(It will be carried out in Armenia by 2020, in Kirghiz by 2019 as a mandatory regulation.)

 According to the requirements of the technical regulations, obtaining of the certification or declaration of the conformity is required.
 EAC marking for the products is also required.